 3. Flooring Fail

-You might be totally justified in worrying about the state of your old carpet, but make sure that the solution isn’t as harmful as the original problem.
+You might be totally justified in worrying about the state of your old carpet, but make sure the solution isn’t as harmful as the original problem.
 Cheap laminate is no better than old carpet.
 If you are installing new hardwood or laminate flooring, remember to remove baseboards to ensure a proper fit; failing to do so will result in a less-than-perfect job that buyers will see as a project to take on.
 No, thank you!

 4. Don’t Do Too Much